11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 The contractions a mother undergoes during precipitous labor can be so forceful that they damage the uterine lining.
 If this happens, it can cause severe internal bleeding and even cause damage to nearby organs like the bladder.

-If the mother’s uterus ruptures in the middle of her precipitous labor, it can put the baby’s health in jeopardy as well.
-This is a medical emergency and requires immediate intervention by the labor and delivery medical team.
-The biggest concern of a uterus rupture is the threat to the baby’s oxygen supply.
-Internal hemorrhaging from a uterine rupture can significantly reduce the flow of oxygenated blood to the fetus, increasing the odds of a hypoxic brain injury like HIE.
+The biggest concern with uterine rupture is the threat to the baby’s oxygen supply.
+Internal hemorrhaging from a uterine rupture can significantly reduce the flow of oxygenated blood to the fetus.
+Prolonged periods without oxygenated blood during labor increase the odds of a hypoxic brain injury like HIE.

 Risk of Fetal Distress and Fetal Bradycardia